• TELSA

 …Ms. Graubert, is an immaculate and appealing Isabella…

-“For intensity, he’s (Colla) matched only by Sheri Graubert’s Queen Margaret.
+“For intensity, he’s matched only by Sheri Graubert’s Queen Margaret.
 She’s full of resentment, and Ms. Graubert conveys it with a sting.
 The first showdown between the two is fierce.”

 “As Hamlet’s mother, Gertrude, Sheri Graubert performs with a cool sensuality, leaving no one to question why Claudius would kill his brother and claim Gertrude as his wife and queen.”